 If your property is mortgaged, you are required to inform the lender of your intention to let the premises.
 There will usually be no objection, provided there are no arrears, but there may be an administration charge payable, which may vary from lender to lender.

 Prior to the property being let, it should be in good decorative order, clean & tidy both internally and externally.
 Gardens should be in a good condition in order for the tenants to maintain.
-Should the tenants be required to maintain a garden, the relevant tools and machinery should be provided.
 All appliances including the heating system should be in good working order.

 Harwoods is an RICS registered firm member and client money protection is provided by RICS.